 Skip to contents

-Check that x is a length-one logical vector with only allowed logical values.
+Check that x is a length-one logical vector with only allowed values.

 Usage